 Keep neighbors on the right side of the yard with bright delight picket fencing, that marks your territory with a look of ‘American dream’ wholesomeness.

 Typically open and low, meaning that your green-fingered triumphs can be admired by passers-by, the large gaps between pickets allow wind to pass through without damaging the fence.
-Picket styles are ideal for small low maintenance front yard ideas, and only need to be repainted every few years, meaning that you can get maximum bang for your buck.
+Picket styles are ideal for small low maintenance front yards, and only need to be repainted every few years, meaning that you can get maximum bang for your buck.
 Find the right fencing pick for your yard at Lowe's (opens in new tab).

 If you’re still wondering if a picket fence is right for your home, let the fencing experts at Bravo Fence (opens in new tab), help you decide.